bcgov/jpss-jade-ccm/ccm-accessdedup-processor/README.md

    ```bash
    mvn quarkus:dev
    ```
-   This will start your Quarkus application with the `DeduplicationProcessor` in development mode.
+   This will start your Quarkus application with the `ccm-accessdedup-processor` in development mode.
 4. **Monitor**: Your processor should now be running and processing messages from Kafka topics.
 Produce messages to the input topic and monitor the deduplication results.
 5. **Live Coding**: With `mvn quarkus:dev`, you can make changes to your code and see the results immediately.
 Quarkus will automatically recompile and apply those changes in real-time.
 6. **Shutdown**: To stop the processor and exit development mode, press `Ctrl + C` in your terminal.